Switcheo/carbon-bootstrap/STARGATE.md

 ## Preparation

-WIP
+For a smooth upgrade, decide how you will install the new `carbond` node, and prepare the machine ahead of the upgrade height.

-### Setup On New Machine
+### Setup on new machine

-1. Run wget bash script to download binaries and setup automatically.
+1. Run the following script to download binaries and setup Carbon automatically.
+Replace `<your_moniker>` with your previous node's moniker.

+    `bash <(wget -O - https://raw.githubusercontent.com/Switcheo/carbon-bootstrap/master/scripts/setup.sh) -adop carbon-1 <your_moniker>`

-2. Copy validator keys to the new machine.
+2. Copy validator keys from your old machine to the new machine.

+    ```bash
+    scp ~/.switcheod/config/node_key.json <new_node_ip>:~/.carbon/config/
+    scp ~/.switcheod/config/priv_validator_key.json <new_node_ip>:~/.carbon/config/
+    scp -r ~/.switcheocli/keyring-switcheo-tradehub <new_node_ip>:~/.carbon/keyring-file
+    ```

-### Setup on Same Machine
+### Setup on same machine

 1. Download the genesis binary
-2. Follow the [manual installation guide](./INSTALL.md), skipping the setup for Redis and Postgres
+2. Follow the [manual installation guide](./INSTALL.md), skipping the setup sections for Redis and Postgres (as they should already be installed).
-3. Copy your existing validator keys to the new node config directory
+3. Copy your existing validator keys to the new node config directory.
+See [this section](./INSTALL.md#upgrading-from-existing-validator) for the files required.
 4. Create the `carbon` postgres database

+    `createdb carbon`

 5. Ensure your `carbond` node is not running yet and await the upgrade height

     `sudo systemctl stop carbond`